Strong Duality for a Multiple-Good Monopolist

 The results of the previous section characterize optimal mechanisms and give us the tools to check if a mechanism is optimal.
 In this section, we show how to use the optimal menu conditions we developed to identify candidate mechanisms.
 In particular, Theorem~\ref{bundlingtheorem} implies that (in the finite menu case) to find an optimal mechanism we need to identify a set of choices for the menu, such that for every region $R$ that corresponds to a menu outcome it holds that $\mu_+|_{R} \preceq_{cvx(\vec v)} \mu_-|_{R}$ for the appropriate vector $\vec v$.
 This implies that $\mu_+({R}) = \mu_-({R})$, so at the very least the total positive and the total negative mass in each region need to be equal.
 This property immediately helps us exclude a large class of mechanisms and guides us to identify potential candidates.
 We note that in this section we will develop techniques which apply not just to finite-menu mechanisms but to mechanisms with infinite menus as well.

-We will restrict ourselves to a particularly useful class of mechanisms defined completely by the set of types that receive no items and pay nothing.
-We call this set of types the \emph{exclusion set}) of a mechanism.
-The exclusion set gives rise to a mechanism where the utility of a buyer is equal to the $\ell_1$ distance between the buyer's type and the closest point in the exclusion set. {(Buyer types within the exclusion set receive zero utility, and hence the name.)} All known instances of optimal mechanisms for independently distributed items fall under this category.
+We will restrict ourselves to a particularly useful class of mechanisms defined completely by the set of types that are excluded from the mechanism, i.e. they receive no items and pay nothing.
+We call this set of types the \emph{exclusion set} of a mechanism.
+The exclusion set gives rise to a mechanism where the utility of a buyer is equal to the $\ell_1$ distance between the buyer's type and the closest point in the exclusion set.
+All known instances of optimal mechanisms for independently distributed items fall under this category.
 We proceed to define these concepts formally.

 \begin{definition}[Exclusion Set] Let $X = \prod_{i=1}^n [x^{\textrm{low}}_i,x^{\textrm{high}}_i]$.
 An {\em exclusion set $Z$ of $X$} is a convex, compact, and decreasing\footnote{A decreasing subset $Z \subset X$ satisfies the property that for all $a, b \in X$ such that $a$ is component-wise less than or equal to $b$, if $b \in Z$ then $a \in Z$ as well.} subset of $X$ with nonempty interior. \end{definition}